dashpay/dashd-rpc/README.md

 	- pass : (string - optional) - (default: 'pass') - Set the password credential.
 	- host : (string - optional) - (default: '127.0.0.1') - The host you want to connect with.
 	- port : (integer - optional) - (default: 9998) - Set the port on which perform the RPC command.
-	- sensitive : (boolean - optional) - (default: false) - If set at true, allow all RPC commands (included sensitive one)

 ## Examples